New 52 Early Years

 –REFERENCE: In Batman: The Dark Knight Vol. 2 #0 Part 2.
 Ex-MI6 agent Alfred Pennyworth joins the Wayne family, filling the butler role of his late father.
 Alfred will be in charge of the household and a caregiver to Bruce.
 He is the quintessential old-school butler, an expert in cooking and housekeeping.
 With the ring of a bell, he will always come post-haste, eager to serve his “masters.”
 The polymathic Alfred is also a medic, stage actor, auto mechanic, and chef.

 –REFERENCE: In Batman: The Dark Knight Vol. 2 #0 Part 1 and Arkham Manor #1.
 Young Bruce comes to respect and admire his father.
-After reading To Kill a Mockingbird (or possibly after watching the film), Bruce begins to think of his dad as the real life version of Atticus Finch.
+After reading To Kill a Mockingbird (or, more likely, after watching the film), Bruce begins to think of his dad as the real life version of Atticus Finch.
 Thomas tells Bruce his life’s motto (and he’ll say it often): “there’s always a reason for trying.”
 Bruce takes this to heart.
 For the rest of his life, when in doubt, Bruce will ask himself, “What would my father do?”

 –REFERENCE: In Batman Academy #1 and Batman and Robin Eternal #10.
 1987.
 Young Bruce begins attending the prestigious Gotham Academy, which is run by Headmaster Collingwood Vaughn Hammer (and to which Bruce’s parents have donated a lot of money).
 Headmaster Hammer makes quite an impact upon Bruce.